You want tacos? We’ve got tacos.

 20 Albany Ave., Nassau + 2080 Western Ave., Guilderland (Hamilton Square) • @tacosdiablony • tacosdiablo.com

-Nassau is a detour, but Chef Dominic Giuliano makes it worth your while.
-A Southern California kid turned fine dining cook turned taco obsessive, he stripped everything back to what he actually loves: short menu, counter service, food made to order.
-The Nassau original occupies a renovated roadside building with a rustic, intimate feel — there's indoor dining and a picnic area out back that draws a loyal crowd who've clearly figured out this particular hidden gem.
-The Guilderland outpost in Hamilton Square brings the same menu to a cleaner, more contemporary space with fast counter service that makes it an easy weeknight fix.
-Whichever you hit: braised beef barbacoa, slow-cooked carnitas, green-chile chicken, seasonal veg.
+In opening Tacos Diablo, Chef Dominic Giuliano, a Southern California native, switched from fine dining to what he loves: tacos, a short menu with counter service + food made to order.
+In Columbia County, the Nassau location occupies a renovated, rustic roadside building with an indoor dining area and picnic space out back that draws a loyal crowd.
+The newer Guilderland outpost in Hamilton Square has the same menu in, as you’d expect, a more contemporary space with fast counter service for an easy weeknight fix.
+In both locations, the braised beef barbacoa, slow-cooked carnitas, green-chile chicken, and seasonal veg tacos are reliable hits.
 Get the elote.
-Get the churros with Mexican hot chocolate sauce.
-Grab a Jalapeño Lemonade.
-Tuesday through Sunday, noon to 7:30 p.m.
+Save room for churros with Mexican hot chocolate sauce.
+Wash it down with their Jalapeño Lemonade.

 Previous